OpenRTX/openrtx.github.io/mduv380_mods.md

 - some 30AWG Kynar wire
 - A small tip soldering iron
 - A desoldering pump or solder wick
+- A file to create a small groove on the aluminum heat sink
 - (optional but recommended) 20x stereoscope like [this](https://www.amazon.it/BRESSER-8852000-Stereomicroscopio-Bresser-Junior/dp/B001UJJGV4)
 - (optional but recommended) Hot glue gun to glue wires to PCB